statisticalmodel/sa.android-sdk/README.md

 }
 ```

-Under the samples folder you can find several sample applications.
-To test them out clone the sample repository:
+Under the **samples** folder you can find several other example apps.
+Test them out by cloning the sample repository:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 git clone https://github.com/streamanalyze/sa.android-sdk.git